 Together you should answer several questions, as sincerely as possible, to decide which breed suits you the best.

-Responsible pet ownership begins with finding the best match to the life you already live.
+Responsible pet ownership begins with finding the best match for the life you already live.

 Most people won’t revamp their lives in the long run; the initial enthusiasm often disappears amidst the demands of work, education, household duties, or relationships.